Welcome to Orange Grove Fostercare’s privacy notice.

-We will get your opt-in consent before we share your personal data with any company outside of PICS, for marketing purposes.
+We will get your opt-in consent before we share your personal data with any company outside of Orange Grove, for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time following the opt-out links on any marketing message sent to you, or by Contacting us at any time.